-Traditions are a great way to strengthen the family bond and create life-long memories.
+Traditions are a great way to create a strong family bond and build life-long memories.
 Be it a movie or game night, holiday cookie baking, Saturday-morning pancakes in pajamas, or visiting every national park in America, if it strengthens the family bond, they can be as unique as the family creating them.

 Looking back, my family didn’t really have any “intentional” traditions, but we watched football every week, had spaghetti Sundays, and vacationed every summer.
-These things just came evolved over the years, and today are memories I’ll carry with me for the rest of my life.
+These things just evolved over the years, and today are memories I’ll carry with me for the rest of my life.
 It’s hard to say what kinds of traditions my own family will adopt.
 Knowing us, they’ll likely be unconventional.
-Whatever the case, I recognize the importance of creating traditions to strengthen the family bond.
+Whatever the case, I recognize the importance of creating traditions to cultivate a strong family bond.
 I’m excited to see what my own nutty bunch comes up with in years to come.

 “The most treasured heirlooms are the sweet memories of family that we pass down to our children.”-Unknown

 Tip #5 For A Strong Family Bond: Support Each Other

 Growing up, my family always made time for each other’s accomplishments and endeavors.
 Sports games, choir concerts, talent shows, and short-lived pursuits kept us busy.
 It seemed like we were always celebrating someone or attending some event.

 Now that us kids have our own families, festivities often get grouped together.
 We still make it a point though, to gather for every birthday, milestone, and personal achievement.
 Don’t get me wrong, it can be stressful trying to accommodate everyone.
 Nevertheless, I love this about my family.
 I’m so grateful for the memories we’ve made over the years.